awmckinley/config/modules/archive/README.md

-# File Archiving

-> [!ABSTRACT] Summary
-> File archiving software is used to compress and decompress files.
+# Archive & Compression Utilities

+This category includes software tools for managing compressed files and archives.